 The Law and Public Service cluster specializes in planning, managing, and providing legal, public safety, and protective services.
 It is divided into four programs of study:

 - Emergency Services

 - Government and Public Administration

 This cluster doesn’t have a specific CTSO, but the TEA suggests that interested students join SkillsUSA Texas.

 The Manufacturing career cluster prepares students for careers related to different areas of production, including the processing of materials into final products, or the maintenance of final products.

-In Texas, there are three current career cluster pathways:
+In Texas, there are three programs of study within this cluster:

-As with some of the other career clusters in Texas, there are no dedicated CTSOs for students in the Manufacturing cluster.
+As with some of the other career clusters, there are no dedicated CTSOs for students in the Manufacturing cluster.
 However, they can choose to join SkillsUSA Texas.

 13. Science, Technology, Engineering, and Mathematics

 The Science, Technology, Engineering, & Mathematics (STEM) focuses on teaching skills on scientific research, professional and technical services, and more.
 The cluster is made up of five pathways: